github/codeql/docs/codeql/codeql-language-guides/abstract-syntax-tree-classes-for-working-with-java-programs.rst

 Abstract syntax tree classes for working with Java programs
 ===========================================================

-CodeQL has a large selection of classes for representing the abstract syntax tree of Java programs.
+CodeQL has a large selection of classes for representing the abstract syntax tree of Java and Kotlin programs.

 .. include:: ../reusables/abstract-syntax-tree.rst